Barge Cruising: A Guide for First-Timers

-Try a 3-Star Barge Cruise – There is a considerable price difference between a 3 and 6-star barge cruise.
+Try a 3-Star Barge Cruise – There is a considerable price difference between 3 and 6-star barge ladies cruises.
 All of them are equally wonderful.
 However, if you don’t mind slightly smaller accommodations or require certain amenities like a hot tub, take a look at the 3-star barge cruises.
 Know that the style and service of cruising remain consistent across all Barge Ladies cruises.

 Value Season Pricing – Barging season is April through October.
 However, discounts are offered during the first few weeks in April and the last week in October.
 Additionally, the Barge Ladies often run cruise specials that extend an extra 10-20% off regular cruise prices.

 Check out our voyage on the Barge Meanderer, a premier class Barge Lady Cruise.